sujay000/web-scraper/README.md

 ## Running Tests

 Just paste the website Url you want to scrape in the input box. ( for example https://www.theguardian.com/uk )

+## Project Setup

+1. Download/clone the repository
+2. Make sure node and npm are installed in your machine
+3. Run `npm install`
+4. Run `npm start` to start the project.